sahibzada-allahyar/sahibzada-allahyar/README.md

 # Welcome to My Open Source AI Hub

-Welcome to my new GitHub account dedicated to **open source software** and the **democratization of AI access** around the globe via Singularity Research Labs (a collection of the brightest minds across the world including ex-Google, Harvard, MIT, Cambridge etc.).
-I've put repositories on here that I have been working on over the last 2 years.
+Welcome to my GitHub account dedicated to **open source software** and the **democratization of AI access** around the globe via Singularity Research Labs (a collection of the brightest minds across the world including ex-Google, Harvard, MIT, Cambridge etc.).
+I've put repositories on here that I have been working on over the last 2+ years.

 ---
 ### About Me